Next Start

 3. Pass MEPS Screening

-MEPS screening determines whether your physical ability, aptitude and morale is fit for the military.
+MEPS screening determines whether your physical ability, aptitude and morale are fit for the military.
 The screening includes a few different sections.

 While high schools can administer the ASVAB test to minors without parental consent, recruiters cannot.
 If you’re younger than 18, both parents will have to give their permission.
 This is because many high schools use the test as a counseling tool to help students identify their strengths, while recruiters use it as an enlistment tool.